 - contact the Ontario Human Rights Legal Support Centre www.hrlsc.on.ca

-- contact your local community legal clinic for information about your community.
+- contact your local community legal clinic for information about services in your community.

 Canada’s Human Rights Laws and Canadian Charter Rights